Yellow-bellied sea snake

 Yellow-bellied sea snakes may breed in the pelagic waters in the far north of New Zealand.
 They are viviparous, giving birth to 1-8 live young.
 Sexual maturity is reached at 500mm for males and 600mm for females.

 As with all snake species, the yellow-bellied sea snake is carnivorous.
 Primarily a piscivore it feeds on fish and cephalopods.
+Feeding ceases at temperatures of approximately 16-18oC and is thus a primary determining factor for their global distribution.

 Yellow-bellied sea snakes have few predators but are susceptible to ocean currents which may displace them to regions that are unsuitable for survival.
 They are host to several reptilian diseases and parasites.